Feedback Loops: How to Do It the Agile Way

 As we have already explained above, feedback loops should be an integral part of any system striving for high productivity and efficiency.

-In Agile, we often use the mantra "Fail fast, fail often!" which ultimately refers to the idea of getting feedback as early as we can.
-Especially when we are on the wrong track with our work - it is vital to deliver the right product or service in the fastest possible time.
-And feedback loops are built for that.
+In Agile, we often use the mantra "Fail fast, fail often!"
+This mantra ultimately refers to the idea of getting feedback as early as possible.
+Especially when we are on the wrong track with our work, it is vital to deliver the right product or service in the fastest possible time, and feedback loops are built for that.

-First, for better clarity on this topic, let's see how we can implement feedback loops on a Kanban board.
+First, to clarify this topic, let's see how we can implement feedback loops on a kanban board.
 We will give you an example and elaborate on the outcome.

 Implementing Feedback Loops on a Kanban Board

 Let's take the card "PC 19 - virus check" from the "Critical" swimlane and move it to the next column - Working.
 We have to make sure our PC 19 is free of malware.
 That's a potential security breach.
-Now let`s say that we are ready, we skip the Review stage, and directly moved the card to our done column.
+Now let`s say that we are ready; we skip the Review stage and directly move the card to our Done column.

 However, imagine that you made a mistake while checking for viruses and, as no one reviewed the card, the PC is actually infected and important information was stolen.
 Ouch.

 Will you skip the Review phase again?
-Probably not as it will lead to even more work in the future and end up generating colossal time waste.
+Probably not, as it will lead to even more work in the future and generate colossal time waste.
 This is exactly what we try to avoid with feedback loops.
-If you have gone through the review stage, you would have eliminated the risk and avoided a major security problem.
+If you had gone through the review stage, you would have eliminated the risk and avoided a major security problem.

 Achieve Fast Feedback Loops through Kanban Cadences